vvhuiling/tp/docs/DeveloperGuide.md

 However, we opted for the current design to promote a cleaner separation of concerns and to facilitate future expansions and modifications.

-The following sequence diagram shows how the add transaction operation works:
+The following sequence diagram shows how the view transaction operation works:
 <img src="images/ViewSequenceDiagram.png" width="600" />

 ### List transactions feature